Holloway Agri-Drain Ltd

 GEOGRAPHIC INFORMATION SYSTEMS

-A WORLD IN 3DGeographic Information Systems are being used more as it permeates current modern technology.
+Geographic Information Systems are being used more as it permeates current modern technology.

 Highly accurate Real Time Kinematic (RTK) GPS technologies are being integrated into equipment and vehicles which give accuracies up to 2cm when capturing location data.
 This allows for extremely accurate position points and lines to be made when surveying a site, before any construction begins.
-We are able to collect and edit a majority of digital geographic data including:

 The following is just some of the software used to generate accurate maps for our customers.